The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 How well and how quickly does air purifier increase the quality of indoor air depends on:

 - Airflow-capacity of filters.
 Filters can handle only so much airflow.
-For example, if you create 500 CFM airflow through the HEPA filter, the filter will become saturated and it won’t be capable of catching all the pollutants as effectively.
+For example, if you create 500 CFM airflow through the HEPA filter, the filter will become saturated, and it won’t be capable of catching all the pollutants as effectively.

 Therefore there is a compromise between the maximum airflow and airflow-capacity of filters air purifier is using.
 For understanding how air purifiers work, it is also important to acknowledge that 100% of input airflow is not 100% cleaned by the filters.
 Obviously, every filtration system has a maximum yield at a given airflow.
+Some special filters like the new Molekule filters or Airdog X5 filters have some special rules.

 The amount of air an air purifier can clean is measured by CADR ratings.
 CADR stands for Clean Air Delivery Rate.
 Here is an example of how to look at CADR.